 2. Your Online Account

 If have online access to your credit card account, you can log on to check your available credit.
 Creating an account only takes a few minutes if you haven't already signed up.
 The information on your online account will be more current than your mailed billing statement.
 Note that transactions you've made within the past day may not reflect in the available balance shown on your credit card statement.
 Or, they may show as pending transactions that haven't cleared your account yet.

 Finally, you can call the customer service number listed on the back of your credit card.
 Listen to the prompts for the option to get your available credit or ask to speak to a customer service representative.
 You will typically be given the most up-to-date available credit when you call your credit card’s customer service.

 Raising Your Available Credit

-You can try requesting a credit limit increase to gain access to additional credit.
+If you don't have enough available for the purchase you want to make, you can try requesting a credit limit increase.
 The credit card issuer will review your account history, income, and credit history to make a decision and raise your credit limit if you're approved.
 Otherwise, if your request is denied, you'll get an email or letter in the mail letting you know the reason your request wasn't approved.

 Credit Cards With No Preset Spending Limit

-Some credit cards do not have a preset credit limit.
+Some credit cards do not have a preset credit limit and you won't have a set amount of available credit.
 These cards instead have a spending limit that can change from month to month based on your income, spending habits, and other financial data your credit card issuer has on file.
-Your spending limit won't be printed on your credit card statements or available on your card's automated customer service number.
+Neither your spending limit or your available credit will be printed on your card statements or available on your card's automated customer service number.